dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 # Suggestion for improvements 🛠️

-- Since the maximum and minimum prices for Italian food are ~$14 and ~$19, and these are the most requested by customers, it is recommended to align the prices of the other categories to this value, since foods such as Edamame (least expensive) = $5.00 could have a higher profit margin.
+- Since the maximum and minimum prices for Italian food are ~$14 and ~$19, and these are the most requested by customers, it is recommended to align the prices of the other categories to this value, since foods such as Edamame (least expensive) = $5.00 could have a higher profit margin
-- Since the greatest potential for purchase is in Italian dishes, it is recommended to focus investment in marketing campaigns with the Italian category highlighted.
+- Since the greatest potential for purchase is in Italian dishes, it is recommended to focus investment in marketing campaigns with the Italian category highlighted
 - To highlight sales in other categories, it is recommended to run promotions such as special days for each category, thus boosting sales in other categories as well.
-Thus, after 6 months, if sales in other categories, especially Mexican food, continue to be low, it is recommended to remove it from the menu.
+Thus, after 6 months, if sales in other categories, especially Mexican food, continue to be low, it is recommended to remove it from the menu